swgoldtw/see-uk-soon/src/content/article/en/q7p4zx.md

 ---
-title: "The Gendered Taste of British Cuisine: A Survey of 6,000 Britons"
+title: "The Gendered Taste of Food: A Survey of 6,000 British Men and Women"
 description: "What are the most loved, hated, and controversial British dishes?"
 pubDate: 2025-07-08
 category: "Food"